code-for-india/procurement-spyder/README.md

 ### Proposed Solutions

-Procurement Spyder will have knowledge of upcoming tender notices can create a playing field for private sector.
-Business owners subscribe for the sectors and location they are interested in.
+Procurement Spyder will have a knowledge of upcoming tender notices by crawling world bank's site every day.
+Business owners can subscribe with the sectors and location they are interested in.
 Procurement Spider notify business owners whenever there is new tender or procurements under subscribed locations and sectors.